 This link will show you the, "radiation patters" of Off Center Fed antennas.

 If you would like to get a feel of how my OCF40Q works with a radio, watch the video shown on the left.
 I don't use a tuner and don't need a tuner.
 I found the OCF40Q to be a great antenna to use when setting up portable.
 I never use a tuner and work numerous bands.
 One antenna, one coax, no tuner, no antenna switch and work numerous bands.
 What more could you ask for?

-I use the Yaesu FT 897D for QRP as well as high power.
+I use a Yaesu FT 897D for QRP as well as high power.
 When running high power I mostly run no more than 50 watts.
 It saves on the battery and is only 3 DB down from a 100 watt signal.
 Remember, 3 DB only equals 1/2 of an S unit.
-If a ham on the receive end of my transmission gets an S 7 on his meter if I run 100 watts, at 50 watts he will get an S 6-1/2.
+If a ham on the receive end of my transmission reads an S 7 on his meter if I run 100 watts, at 50 watts he will see an S 6-1/2.
 Is a half of an S unit really that important?
 Not in this case.

 W3CE's FT-817ND "Go Kit"

 This great little setup is owned by Al, W3CE.
 Everything you see on the table, including the antenna, will fit in this, "Go Kit."

 The package consists of an FT-817, Tokoyo Hy Power 50 watt solid state amp,LDG antenna tuner, CW paddles with memory keyer, hand mic, speaker and gel cell battery.